TEAT-Unicaen/R.A.I.D.-RAM-Artificial-Inspection-Dump/README.md

 # R.A.I.D.-RAM-Artificial-Inspection-Dump
-This project features a custom AI based on the Byte Latent Transformer tech by meta, aiming to analyse RAM Dumps to extract files, texts, and patch missing data.
+This project features a custom AI based on the transformer architecture from the google research paper "Attention Is All You Need" (2017), aiming to analyse RAM Dumps for forensics, retreive data (text, images, pdf...) and classify them as encrypted / uncrypted.